South Andros: Notable people

+Politics

+For elections to the Parliament of the Bahamas, it is part of the Mangrove Cay and South Andros constituency.

 Facilities

 The majority of South Andros residents are members of either Baptist or Seventh-day Adventist Church congregations, with a few Catholic, Anglican and other denominations represented by a church or two.
 There are no movie theatres, video rental stores, chain restaurants, major hotels, or major car rental agencies on South Andros; however, Bank of the Bahamas has a branch in Kemp's Bay (ATM & public banking on Wednesdays).